 While her classmates and friends were dating college football players and planning springtime bridal showers, she was lying in a rehabilitation hospital advised she might never walk again.

 As a little girl, she'd dreamed of being married and having babies some day.
 But now she was nearing 50 years old and she'd come to terms with reality.

 That wasn't going to happen for her and now all she wanted was a companion.
 She wanted someone to go to the movies with or out for a cup of her favorite Dunkin' Donuts coffee.
 She wasn't looking for promises, and she might even settle for something lesser than love.
 But loneliness was a friend she no longer wanted hanging around.

 She wasn't sure what to expect from an online dating service.
 "Everyone" was doing it, but how many men out there would understand her challenges?

 With a lot of hard work and years of physical therapy, she'd learned to walk again.
 Even more years of speech therapy taught her to talk again.
-But she found the words difficult and she often felt tongue-tied and nervous on the phone.
-How would she get a date?

 As blessings do, the answer came unexpectedly.
 A man who responded to her bio was several years older and also liked "adventures and having a good time."
 He also knew what it was like to overcome physical challenges.